robbycode29/learning-rest-django/README.md

 Only logged in users can modify data in the db (read only for logged out users *anonymous users*)

+To log in and out go to:

+  localhost:8000/accounts/login
+  localhost:8000/accounts/logout

 The api has endpoints for the following tables in the db:

   1. books:        localhost:8000/api/books